XT-i/aws-lambda-jenkins-plugin/blogpost/lambda.md

 Ever since the release of AWS Lambda in preview mode we were passionate to use aws lambda to process event based flows.
 For one our latest larger projects we at Cronos (Xplore Group and Cloudar) immediately saw the need for asynchronous handling of files, isolated from the main api.
 Our challenge was that the api could quickly respond to any client.
 This is how we did it.

 Instead of processing files for several seconds, blocking our users calls and reducing throughput, we decided to put the file on S3 and let AWS Lambda process it asynchronously.
-Coupled with the AWS Lambda retry mechanism we have a robust asynchronous.
+Coupled with the AWS Lambda retry mechanism we have a robust system.

 After building and testing the Lambda function we wanted to integrate the function deployment into our continuous integration and deployment system using Jenkins.
 Command line tools including the AWS cli and Kappa were available but we wanted to limit the dependencies of our build servers.
 That's why we decided to develop a Jenkins plugin for AWS Lambda that would allow us to deploy functions without further dependencies.